- Step 1: Start with your existing super fund

 A reasonable motivation for changing super funds is when the fees you pay in your existing fund are significantly higher than other super funds; and you’re not getting anything extra for the higher fees.
 In other words, your fund is delivering similar or worse returns than other funds, offering a similar range of investment options and providing comparable insurance coverage.

 Why pay extra in fees?
-Not-for-profit funds such as industry, corporate and public sectors funds usually charge the lowest fees because they don’t have to factor in a profit to be paid to shareholders.
-Also, not-for-profit funds usually don’t pay commissions to financial advisers.
+Historically, not-for-profit funds such as industry, corporate and public sectors funds usually charge the lowest fees because they don’t have to factor in a profit to be paid to shareholders.
 Retail funds usually charge the highest fees because your fees also pay for any financial advice you may receive, and the organisation running the fund has to make a profit.
 Many retail funds have dropped the level of fees in recent times, although if you’re an existing member of a retail fund, then you may be hit with a contribution fee, in addition to ongoing management fees.

 Some super funds run for profit are in a category known as wholesale funds, and the fees on these types of funds can be competitive.
 Unfortunately, you can’t usually join these funds as individuals: you can only these funds via your employer.
 Most of the not-for-profit funds are wholesale funds, which means lower fees and you can usually join them as an individual provided the fund is open to the public.

 Note: If you’re planning to leave a retail fund, watch out for any exit fees you may have to pay.